 (Entry Floor, Main Level, Upstairs and Basement)

-Entry Floor: Entryway, Laundry Room, Playroom, 1/2 Bath and Studio Space
+Entry Floor: Entryway, Laundry Room, Playroom, ½ Bath and Sunroom

-Make sure to check out the entryway reveal to get all the details!
+Make sure to check out the foyer reveal for more details.

-Eventually, this room will probably turn into a full-on library/office.
+Eventually, this room will probably turn into a full-on library.
 That's the dream anyways.